Outdoor Garden Classroom Program

 According to national research, the most sustainable school garden programs are those that are run by garden teams ideally composed of a teacher from each grade level.
 Green Our Planet helps form these teams, then assigns a Green Our Planet Coordinator to attend Garden Team meetings each month in order to help schools achieve their vision for the their garden program.
 The Green Our Planet coordinators are all college- educated and bring a wide variety of skills to the schools, including architectural design, hydroponics, graphic arts, horticulture, and health sciences.

 Green Our Planet helped pioneer the first student-run farmers’ markets in Las Vegas with Kathleen Coveney a teacher at John S Park ES in the fall of 2013.
 Since then, more than 60 CCSD schools have conducted farmers’ markets, many of them run by elementary schools.
 Green Our Planet in conjunction with CCSD teachers also created the “Farm-preneur Program,” which teaches 5th graders (via their STEAM curriculum) how to create a business out of their vegetable gardens.
-To see a 5th grade farmers market, click here.
+Follow this link to see a 5th grade farmers market.

 Within the last two years, Green Our Planet has created the largest chef-to-school program in the United States, taking advantage of the fact that Las Vegas has an abundance of restaurants.
 More than 60 professional chefs donate their time in this program by giving demonstrations at schools in how to cook healthy and nutritious meals from produce grown in a school garden.
-To see chef demos in action, click here.
+Follow this link to see chef demos in action.

 At the school’s request, Green Our Planet will assist the school in all aspects of forming a garden club (K-12 grades).